University Catalog

 Leadership of nonprofits including staff, volunteers, marketing, advocacy, and board development.
 Topics include the creation of compelling programs and the use of storytelling to appeal to target audiences.
 Operational and financial aspects of nonprofit management, mission and governance of organizations, and strategic planning for effective management are also covered.
 Prerequisite: COMM 3315, PCOM 2301, PCOM 3301.

 PCOM 4315.
-BUSINESS PRESENTATIONS.
+PROFESSIONAL PRESENTATIONS.
 3 Hours.

-The role of internal and external informative and persuasive presentations in business organizations.
+The role of internal and external informative and persuasive presentations in organizations.
 Extensive readings and practice with an emphasis on research, development, organization, and critical evaluation of oral and visual presentations.
 Credit will not be given for both COMS 4315 and PCOM 4315.
 Prerequisite: 60 hours complete and a C or better in one of the following courses: COMS 1301, COMS 2302, COMS 2304, or COMS 2305.

 PCOM 4320.
 MANAGERIAL COMMUNICATION.
 3 Hours.